Jaraz/JarBot/README.md

 ## Ship building
 For my journey to top 100 I just built more ships when I was down in score and stopped if I was up.
 For 4p I used average enemy score, this is pretty terrible though.
 Later I did something pretty simple, I just looked at the moving average of halite mined on the map (w/out inspiration or recovered halite from downed enemies).
 And I extrapolated that out till the end of the game and checked if you could mine enough to justify a ship.
 I put a few constraints on this but generally I think it did pretty well.

+## 4p collisions
+TBA, but basically early on avoid enemies since losing a ship costs a lot, in opporunity terms.
+Later on get more aggressive.

 ## Parameter tuning
 So I see a lot of CLOPs and fancy words and phrases in a lot of other post-mortems, this is new to me so I did not use (or know) any of this.
 I tried to come up with some rough functions that would help but basically I manually tuned the remaining.
 So nothing too exciting here.